davdroman/DRCellSlideGestureRecognizer/README.md

 	<img src="https://raw.github.com/Dromaguirre/PDGesturedTableView/master/Images/1.gif" alt="PDGesturedTableView GIF" title="PDGesturedTableView GIF" width="320px" />
 </p>

-Check out the **example app**.
-You'll see implementing this powerful control isn't hard at all.

 ## Features

 - **Multiple actions** in a single slide depending on the lenght the user slided.